gvwilson/sensibleadventures/cloudherd/new.md

 "And tomorrow?"
 Grappa Gas asked.
 "What are we all supposed to while you lot are chopping each other to pieces in the square?
-No, I *won't* hush!"  he snapped at Indy as she opened her mouth.
+No, I *won't* shush!"  he snapped at Indy as she opened her mouth.
 "Having a laugh at the *tralpa* is one thing, but sheltering rebels, that's another, and if you think we won't be held to answer for it when the king's men show up---"